So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 That's what it was.

-And then after you made your choice, they wanted you to if you'd be willing to call your representative and say what?
+And then after you made your choice, they wanted you to, if you'd be willing to call your representative and say what?

-Well, we're uh look, we're looking at it here.
+Well, look, we're looking at it here.

-There is no specific requirement in the Constitution that the speaker must also be a current member of the House.
+There is no specific requirement in the Constitution that the Speaker must also be a current member of the House.

 However, there's never been a circumstance where that was the case.

-Every speaker has been an elected representative.
+Every Speaker has been an elected representative.

-The best I can do.
+The best idea.

-And I don't have to be elected to office in order to pull that off.
+Now that I know that I could run for Speaker, and I don't have to be elected to office in order to pull that off.

 That's what I mean.

-But I mean I would I wouldn't have to spend any money campaigning in a district like Florida for and then go there and be elected, then run if I just start my speaker campaign right here.
+But I wouldn't have to spend any money campaigning in a district like Florida 4 and then go there and be elected, then run.

-Yeah and I thought right on.
+And I thought, right on.

-Uh why not just Well I know who could disagree with that agenda?
+Who could disagree with that agenda?

 Well, I couldn't.